selsamman/proxily/README.md

     return migrate(persist, initial);
 }
 ```
+Note:  persist will also make the state returned observable so there is no need to additionally call makeObservable.
 # Sagas
 Asynchronous behavior is an important part of many React applications.
 In Redux, you have thunks and in Proxily any method can be async and make use of promises.
 Sometimes organizing complex behavior can be simplified by using generators and redux-saga has a rich tool-kit for doing so.
 Fortunately it can be used without Redux itself using the channel API.